 But Bill can't stop drinking on this admission alone.
-In late November 1934, he is visited by an old school chum, Ebby T. Bill is drunk.
+In late November 1934, he is visited by an old school friend, Ebby T. Bill is drunk.
 Ebby has been sober for several months.
 When Bill asks Ebby how he stopped drinking, Ebby tells him in the middle of page 9, "I've got religion."
 Bill is shocked but he lets Ebby continue because, as he writes, "my gin would last longer than his preaching."

 Ebby explains to Bill that he has found a group of people who rely upon a Power greater than themselves and who try to live their lives based on spiritual principles.
 In 1934, this organization was called "The Oxford Group".
-In 1938, it became "Moral Rearmament" or "M.R.A.", and a few years ago they changed their name to "Initiatives for Change".
+In 1938, it became "Moral Re-armament" or "M.R.A.", and in 2001 they changed their name to "Initiatives of Change".
 This organization still exists today.

 The Oxford Group is a life-changing fellowship, which utilizes six spiritual tenets or principles.
-These tenets can be found on page 292 in the Third Edition or 263 in the Fourth Edition so please turn there now.
-The six tenets of the Oxford Group as found on page 292 or 263 in the Fourth Edition are:
+These tenets can be found in the Big Book story "He Sold Himself Short" on page 292 in the Third Edition or 263 in the Fourth Edition so please turn there now.
+The six tenets of the Oxford Group as found on page 292 in the Third or 263 in the Fourth Edition are: